Migration Guide

 // ...

-from createKernelAccountClient
+});Replaced middleware.sponsorUserOperation from createKernelAccountClient with paymaster.getPaymasterData

 const kernelClient = createKernelAccountClient({